Ankit-0202/syncshack-2023/README.md

 ## Who Can Use Slidey?

 Slidey is designed to cater to a wide spectrum of users eager to share information effectively.
-Its intuitive interface makes it accessible to users of all demographics, from tech-savvy youngsters to seasoned professionals.
+Its intuitive interface makes it accessible to users of all demographics, from young presenters just starting out to full-blown professionals.
 Specifically, Slidey caters to:

 - Individuals looking to create quick and engaging presentations for informal occasions.
-- Those seeking a template to build comprehensive and visually appealing slideshows.
+- Those seeking a template to build comprehensive and visually appealing slideshows for more complex presentations.

 ## Prototype Overview